Donglomur/forge/README.md

 ## AI usage disclosure

 This project was built with heavy use of an AI assistant (Anthropic's Claude) as a pair-programming and debugging partner: drafting and refactoring code, diagnosing rendering and numerical issues, and iterating on the visualization.
 The research direction, system architecture, and engineering decisions were mine; I supplied the real DexCanvas data, ran every evaluation, and validated all numbers reported here against real runs.
-AI-suggested code that did not pass the tests or match the real-data diagnostics was rejected and reworked.
+All the ideas, equations, and implementations were mine own, I just used Claude to help me with repetitive coding tasks.

 ## Credits & licenses